 - Preview samples of SENSE materials that are available through public viewing on the website may be shared for viewing.
 However, preview materials should not be utilized unless the entire SENSE program ‘user fee’ is paid and the SENSE program is implemented in order to ensure safety of the infants it was designed for.

 - The week-by-week guide provided on the website is a sample and is not the full guide.
 The SENSE program includes additional parent education materials on tailoring interventions with infants with complex medical conditions, and includes an implementation strategy to ensure there is consideration of multiple factors, as adhering to dosages of sensory exposures without the implementation strategy can be dangerous.

 Purchase of the SENSE program also includes electronic access to allow the program materials to be downloaded and printed by providers who have paid the user fee.
 Additionally, an electronic version of the parent education materials (MS PowerPoint format) containing embedded videos can be downloaded for use with families in your hospital.
 Parent education materials are provided for download in both English and Spanish.
 If you are a NICU parent interested in the SENSE program, reach out to your provider to access the materials via a QR code or see the option to purchase a parent education booklet below.

 Supporting & Enhancing NICU Sensory Experiences (SENSE) program

 Purchase additional SENSE materials

 Preprinted parent education books are available for purchase, for those hospitals that have already purchased the program.
 These are not intended to be used without careful attention to safety and implementation, as contained in the implementation package received upon purchase of the SENSE program.
-Please verify that you or your hospital purchased the SENSE program in order to proceed with purchasing preprinted parent education materials.

 Additional parent education books (English)